kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/05-Minimize-Microservice-Vulnerabilities/04-Admission-Controllers.md

 ### With Admission Controllers, you can

-- Only permit images from certain registry.
+- Only permit images from a certain registry.
 - Don't permit runAs root user.
 - Only permit certain capabilities.
-- Pods always has labels.
+- Pods always have labels.

 ### To see which admission plugins are enabled: